Individual, Couples, and Family Psychotherapy for Children, Adolescents, and Adults

 Disruptive, Impulse-Control and Conduct Disorders

 Wednesdays ● 6:00 pm – 8:00 pm

 Fee: $60 per session

-Through the group therapy process, clients address their anger issues with other group members, learn from one another, and support each other in learning to resolve conflicts.
-There is a positive, reinforcing atmosphere to share and learn from peers.
+Through the group therapy process, clients learn from the leaders and other group members.
+We work to establish a positive, reinforcing atmosphere to share and learn from each other.

-The group is an appropriate treatment milieu for clients who have received diagnoses of oppositional defiant disorder, intermittent explosive disorder, and for those who experience anger as a co-occurring part of depressive mood and anxiety disorders.
+This group is appropriate for clients who have temper outbursts, who argue frequently with others, and for those who have assaulted others.
+It is also helpful for those whose anger is interfering with their romantic, parenting, or professional relationships.
 The group also serves as treatment for those with legal problems concerning assault and domestic violence.

-The group leader, Dr. DiGiuseppe is a world-renowned expert on anger.
+The group leader, Dr. Ray DiGiuseppe, is a world-renowned expert on anger.
 He is the co-author of Understanding Anger Disorders (2007, Oxford University Press), the Anger Disorder Scale (2004, for adults), and the Anger Regulation and Expression Scale (2011, for children and adolescents).
-Dr. DiGiuseppe has published extensively on clinical anger problems in professional and scientific journals and has lectured extensively on this topic to professional audiences.
+Dr. DiGiuseppe has published extensively on clinical anger problems in professional and scientific journals and has lectured extensively on anger to professional audiences.

 For more information, or to schedule a screening, please call (212) 535-0822.

 The Albert Ellis Institute is a 501(c)(3) non-profit organization committed to offering moderately priced psychotherapy sessions.